IRaC-Lab/snowboy_ros_speech_recognition/README.md

 For more information about voice recognition, check [Snowboy Github Page](https://github.com/Kitt-AI/snowboy).

-⚠️ Caution: Check your ROS server IP setting before use this file.<!--ROS_MASTER_URI and ROS_HOSTNAME-->
+⚠️ Caution: Check your ROS server IP setting before use this file.

+[^1]: ROS_MASTER_URI and ROS_HOSTNAME in bash.